 Ex-Penn St president guilty of 1 count of child endangerment

+Spanier faces charges that he failed to report suspected child sex abuse in the last remaining crimina... .
 Former Penn State president Graham Spanier walks to the Dauphin County Courthouse in Harrisburg, Pa., Friday, March 24, 2017.
-Spanier faces charges that he failed to report suspected child sex abuse in the last remaining criminal case in the Jerry Sandusky child molestation scandal.

 Comments